yugg04/yugg04/README.md

 # 👋 About Me

-I’m a Computer Engineering student passionate about building practical AI applications and scalable backend systems.
+I’m Yug Khatri, a Computer Engineering student who enjoys building practical AI applications and scalable backend systems.

-My work mainly focuses on:
+Most of my projects revolve around:
 - Retrieval-Augmented Generation (RAG)
 - LLM-powered applications
-- FastAPI backend engineering
+- FastAPI backend development
 - AI infrastructure & deployment
-- Semantic search systems

-I enjoy transforming AI concepts into deployable products that are modular, scalable, and built for real-world usage.
+I like creating AI products that are not just experimental demos, but systems that people can actually use in real-world scenarios.

 ---